azanin/recursion-schemes/PITCHME.md

 +++

- How can we find a y bird that is the composition of X and M?
+ How can we found a y bird that is the composition of X and M?

 > A bird A that answer back y that is the composition of x and M